How to Build High-Performing Teams in the Workplace

 Share

 In today’s tight labor market and challenging economic environment, it’s more vital than ever to not only attract great employees but also keep them engaged.
-So what’s the secret to building and maintaining extraordinary teams?
+So what’s the secret to building high performing teams and maintaining them?

 “When it comes to building extraordinary workplaces and high-performing teams, researchers have long appreciated that three psychological needs are essential: autonomy, competence, and relatedness.
 Decades of research demonstrate that when people feel psychologically fulfilled, they tend to be healthier, happier, and more productive.”

-Of those three needs, relatedness—connection to others—is the most challenging for organizations to develop.
-The difficulty has been compounded as organizations have moved to remote and hybrid work models since March 2020.
+Of those three needs, relatedness—or, connection to others—is the most challenging for organizations to develop.
+The difficulty has been compounded as organizations have moved to remote and hybrid work models after March 2020.

-The HBR article lists several things that high-performing work teams do differently which help to foster connection, including being more strategic with their meetings; bonding over non-work topics; and giving and receiving recognition.
+The HBR article lists several things that high-performing work teams do differently which help to foster connection, including:

 Professional development trainers and team building facilitators can help in all of those areas.
 Here’s how to recognize the need and then use those resources strategically to help create and sustain high-performing work teams.